plausible/docs/docs/tracking-cloaked-affiliate-links.md

 ```
 ## 2. Add the JavaScript that will be sending the link click events to Plausible

 You need to add the code below to all of the pages where you want to track cloaked affiliate link clicks.
-Make sure to change the script in the line that says `return link && link.href.includes('/go/')`.
+Make sure to change the script in the line that says `var urlStringToMatch = '/go/'`.
 Replace `/go/` with whatever is the name of the subfolder that you use to cloak your links.
-You should insert the code below just before the closing `</body>` tag:
+You should insert the code below on your HTML page.
+The script will work nicely in both `<body>` and `<head>` sections.

 ```html
 <script>